 The criteria for submissions are:

-4. Papers should be submitted electronically in Word on or before July 1, 2013 to
+4. Papers should be submitted electronically in Word on or before July 1, 2014 to firstname.lastname@example.org.

 5. Submitters give their contact information, including postal and email